 Don't forget to give your files meaningful names.
 To rename your file, simply click once on its name in the upper left corner.

-- Create 9 buttons and set up the constraints so that they replicate the behavior shown in the first video in the section Types of Constraints in this lesson.
+- Create 9 buttons and set the constraints in such a way that they replicate the behavior shown in the first video in the section Types of Constraints of this lesson.
 To check, select all 9 frames and resize them as shown in the video.
 Use combinations of constraints including top, center, bottom, left, right.
 Each button should be a separate frame and contain at least a fill and text;

 The material is very complex, especially regarding the components and constraints.
 Review it in a few days, practice.
 It is not absorbed 100% the first time.
 The next lessons will be shorter, but I will try to write them more often.